romaneg/bread-and-cheeses/_posts/logbook/2019-04-17-milk-to-curd.md

 permalink: /:categories/:year/:month/:day/:title:output_ext
 ref: rennet-curd
 lang: EN
-tags: [logbook, cheese, curd, coagulationm, recipe]
+tags: [logbook, cheese, curd, coagulation, recipe]
 ---

 ![cheese curd]({{site.baseurl}}/assets/img/cheese/2019-04/curd-draining.JPG)

 <!--excerpt.start-->
 Most of cheeses made from cow milk start with the same steps with a few variants.
 It is the case for most soft, semi-hard and hard cheeses.
-The milk is let to coagulate using rennet (traditionnally animal enzymes extracted from calf stomach, vegetable rennet also exist).
+The milk is let to coagulate using [rennet]({{site.baseurl}}/2019/03/04/starter-kit.html) (traditionnally animal enzymes extracted from calf stomach, vegetable rennet also exist).
-Please refer to the [introduction](({{site.baseurl}}/basics.md)) page for basic explanations about the cheese making process.
+Please refer to the [introduction]({{site.baseurl}}/basics) page for basic explanations about the cheese making process.

 Making cheese curd with rennet is done in three main steps:
 1. Warm up the milk and start fermentation